batkins33/DocTR_Process/doctr_mod/docs/USER_GUIDE.md

 debug: false
 profile: false

+When `profile` is set to `true`, the program displays progress bars and records timing information for each file in `performance_log.csv`.

 `orientation_check` determines how page rotation is handled:
 - `tesseract` (default): use Tesseract's OSD to correct orientation
 - `doctr`: use Doctr's angle prediction model